 Binging, cutting, purging, drugging, drinking, overeating, gambling just makes you feel sorry the next day.

 What I find is that people simply don’t know there is a difference between self-destructive habits and healthy ones.
 It’s easier to take a pill every night than do 8 minutes of meditation.

 If you are attracted to the “feel good” moment of eating all the brownies, stop yourself and ask, “How long does the good feeling last compared to the days of guilt for having consumed all that chocolate?”
 Step away, pause, think.
 Remember when you did that once?

 When my son died by suicide, I wrote.
 And wrote and wrote and wrote.
 Then I wrote a book.
-I have over 900 posts here to prove it and I can look back and see healing.
+I have thousands of posts here to prove it and I can look back and see healing.
 Do I hurt still?
 You bet.
 I can’t fix what happened.
 And there is no way to put lipstick on that horror show.